byronpendason/byronpendason.github.io/_posts/2023-04-25-ettin-worship-and-ragnarok.md

 author: Byron Pendason
 date: Tuesday, April 25, 2023
 layout: post
-categories: [Heathenry, cosmology, heathen worldview, heathen worship, lgbt, myths, rants, reconstruction, updates]
+categories: [Heathenry, cosmology, heathen worldview, heathen worship, myths, rants, reconstruction, updates]
 ---

 *Wes hāl!*[^1] It's been a whirlwind of a week.
 A lot of accusations have emerged about the Fyrnsidu server.
 Most of these accusations have been dealt with (the tldr of it is that they were all false accusations, based upon a mix of straight up lies and half-truths lacking context), but there's one accusation that I haven't seen addressed.
 We were accused of believing that ettin worship will cause Ragnarok.